psisoyev/psisoyev.github.io/_posts/2020-03-21-welcome-zio.markdown

   ... // skipped the rest
 ```

-Lets skip the whole implementation in this snippet, you should get the idea.
+Lets skip the rest of the implementation in this snippet, you should get the idea.
 You can find the full implementation on [GitHub](https://github.com/psisoyev/release-pager/blob/master/service/src/main/scala/io/pager/subscription/Live.scala).
 This `SubscriptionLogic` implementation has three dependencies: a logger, chat storage and repository version storage.
 Other implementation of this logic might have a totally different set of dependencies or even have no dependencies at all.
 Here we see that it is just a class, that accepts some services as constructor arguments.
 Shouldn't be new for us.